Tacloban: 2013 Typhoon Haiyan

 Debris lines the streets of Tacloban after Typhoon Haiyan hit the city.

 On November 8, 2013 (PST), Tacloban was hit by the full force of Typhoon Haiyan, causing massive destruction across the city.
 Dead bodies were scattered on the streets, trees were uprooted, and a 13 ft storm surge largely destroyed the airport, though it functioned soon after as a makeshift command and evacuation center.
 After taking a helicopter flight over the city, US Marine Brigadier General Paul Kennedy was quoted as saying, "I don't believe there is a single structure that is not destroyed or severely damaged in some way – every single building, every single house."
 Widespread looting and violence is reported to have taken place and local government virtually collapsed, as many city officials were victims.
 President Aquino declared a state of emergency in Tacloban.
 The official final death toll stood at 6,201.

 2015 Papal visit

 Pope Francis blesses the crowd after the mass near the Tacloban Airport on January 17, 2015, en route to Palo, Leyte to visit families of Typhoon Yolanda victims.

 On January 17, 2015, Pope Francis, the leader of the Roman Catholic Church, arrived in Tacloban to celebrate Mass with the survivors of Haiyan (Yolanda).
 The pope arrived at Daniel Z. Romualdez Airport on a flight operated by Philippine Airlines.

+2026 San Jose National High School shooting

+On June 22, 2026, a school shooting happened in Tacloban City by two juveniles known under the aliases of "Rod" and "Nash".